-According to TCM, the proper alignment of your body matters.
+According to Chinese medicine, the proper alignment of your body matters.
 And this alignment depends on bones, muscles, tendons, ligaments, fascia, and also qi.

 For example, if you are lordotic (abnormal lumbar curve) or kyphotic (abnormal thoracic curve), if one shoulder is higher than the other, if one leg is longer than the other — then your structure is off.

-And according to TCM, when your structure is off, it blocks many other forms of treatment, including acupuncture and qigong.
+And when your structure is off, it blocks many other forms of treatment, including acupuncture and qigong.